ampproject/amphtml/docs/building-a-bento-amp-extension.md

 ### Allowing proper validation

-One of AMP's features is documentation validation checks to confirm it's valid AMP.
+One of AMP's features is static validation on AMP document markup.
 When you implement your element, you must update the [AMP Validator](https://github.com/ampproject/amphtml/blob/main/validator/README.md) to include rules for your element.
 Otherwise documents using your extended component become invalid.
 Create your own rules by following the directions at
 [Contributing Component Validator Rules](https://github.com/ampproject/amphtml/blob/main/docs/component-validator-rules.md).